 Tip: Whether it’s raining or not, the area around the waterfall gets really wet.
 I definitely recommend a good waterproof jacket with a hood if you’re going on a tour that includes Gullfoss.

-Geysir in Iceland is credited for being “the” geyser that first gave geysers their name.
+Geysir in Iceland is known as “the” geyser that first gave geysers their name.
 The entire area is full of these hot springs spouting out water and you can walk around each one while waiting for them to erupt.
 In addition to the infamous Geysir, the Strokkur geyser is also located in this geothermal area in southwest Iceland.
 Strokkur is one of the largest spouting geysers in the area.
 It erupts every 5-10 minutes and can get up to 130 feet high.

 Visiting and walking around the geysers is free.
 There’s also an eating area with several options to purchase freshly made soups, sandwiches and salads from.
 (Note: There is a strict policy against bringing outside food and drink here, and employees monitor it closely.)
 If you’re looking for some unique sweaters and other clothing, the shops at Geysir were amazing.
 I seriously wanted everything!